wbzyl/nosql-tutorial/views/mongodb.md

 By default, a write is reported successful once the database receives it;
 you can change this so as to wait for the writes to be synced to disk or to propagate to two or more slaves.
-This is known as **write concern**.
+This is known as ***write concern***.

 Document databases try to improve on **availability** by replicating data using the master-slave setup.
 The same data is available on multiple nodes and the clients can get to the data even when the primary node is down.

-Usually, the application code does not have to determine if the primary node is available or not.
-MongoDB implements replication, providing high availability using replica sets.
+## Deployment topologies

+Przykład jak to można zrobić dla dwóch *shards* (*replica set* = 2 kopie + 1 arbiter) i 3 *config servers*.

+{%= image_tag "/images/mongodb-sharded-cluster.png", :alt => "[MongoDB sharded cluster]" %}

+Minimum deployment requirements:

+1. Each member of a replica set, whether it’s a complete replica or an arbiter, needs to live on a distinct machine.
+2. Every replicating replica set member needs its own machine.
+3. Replica set arbiters are lightweight enough to share a machine with another process.
+4. Config servers can optionally share a machine.
+The only hard requirement is that all config servers in the config cluster reside on distinct machines.

+(źródło, K. Banker, *MongoDB in Action*)

+Jak widać potrzebne są 4 komputery.

 ## Manuale, samouczki, ściągi…